-It's an honor to be chosen as a successor trustee of a loved one's trust -- the person in charge of wrapping up the trust after the death of the person who created it.
+It's an honor to be chosen as a successor trustee of a loved one's trust—the person in charge of wrapping up the trust after the death of the person who created it.
 The person who chose you considered you trustworthy and responsible, someone who pays attention to detail and gets along with others.
-But do you want the job?
+But do you want the job of managing a trust?
 Remember, you don't have to take it.
 To help you decide, here's a look at what you can expect if you serve as a trustee, and some situations when you may want to think twice about taking the job.

 First things first.
 It's hard to know whether the trustees' job is for you if you're not sure what the job is.
 So here's a quick summary of what a trust is, and why someone would create one in the first place.

 A trust is an agreement in which one person (the "settlor") agrees to transfer property to another (the "trustee") who manages that property for the benefit of someone else (the "beneficiary").
 The settlor must legally transfer ownership of the assets to the the trust.
 To do this, the new ownership document (such as the deed, if the asset is a house) must name the trustee as the legal owner.
 The trustee takes ownership not as an individual, but as the trustee of the trust.
 Typically, the ownership document will list the owner as something like this:

 The most common kind of trust is a living trust, created to avoid probate court proceedings when the settlor dies.
 With most living trusts, the settlor is also the first trustee and beneficiary.
 So the settlor continues to use and manage the trust property; nothing changes, day to day.
 But when the settlor dies (or becomes unable to manage the trust assets), the next trustee (also called the "successor trustee") steps up to manage and distribute the assets.
 That's you, if you accept the job.

 When you are the trustee, your job is to manage trust assets and distribute them as the trust document directs.
 Your actual duties will vary enormously depending on what kind of trust you are in charge of, and what the trust document instructs you to do.
 But no matter what kind of trust you've got on your hands, you'll have certain challenges and issues.